 A First-Year Interest Group is a cohort of first year students who take a cluster of (usually) three UW classes, linked together to explore a common them.
 Each FIG is anchored by a small enrollment “main FIG seminar” which is only open to the students in the FIG. The “linked courses” connected to these seminars are regular UW-Madison classes and may be open to other students as well.
-FIG instructors teach the main FIG seminar courses as part of their normal teaching load.
+FIG instructors develop and teach the main FIG seminar courses as part of their normal teaching load.

 Cohort learning